-Applications for media accreditation for the 4th Islamic Solidarity Games can be submitted from 16 January 2017 until 31 March 2017.
+Applications for media accreditation for the 4th Islamic Solidarity Games can be submitted until 31 March 2017.
 Please read the instructions carefully to ensure you complete your application correctly.
 Once you started to fill the application you should fill it out completely and submit.
 Incomplete applications will neither be submitted nor saved.
+(Individuals working for Rights Holding Organization are required to request accreditation through their agency’s Accreditation Liaison Officer.
+Accreditation requests from Rights Holding Agencies being requested through the AISGOC website will not be processed.)

 Before applying please ensure that you have your passport and eligible photo.